tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

 Presumably, this weighting suggests that API jobs make up a higher percentage of jobs in the area.
 Weighting the states like this might be meaningless.
 Again, maybe Maine has a real shortage to fill a dozen open positions for tech writers where applicants are largely absent, whereas California might have 200 positions but many hundreds more applicants competing for them.

-I'll leave the statistics and number-crunching to academics (who have more time to research and analyze this topic).
+I'll leave the statistics and number-crunching to academics (who have expertise for analyzing data).
 Overall, I recommend locating yourself in any of these states:

 * California
 * Texas